 TOP 5 electric showers:

-This is our TOP pick.
+This is my TOP pick.
 Excellent electric shower by well-known TRITON company.
 Awesome price together with great reliability and capability.
-And for a very affordable price!
 The models range from 7.5kw up to 10.5kw to suit anyone’s needs.

 For maximum flexibility, this shower offers 5 water and electric cable entry points, so it will be much easier to match it to existing wiring and plumbing.